 -> Experience API returns updated profile data

--> Web SDK updates signals, localStorage, and ctfl-opt-aid
+-> Web SDK updates signals, plus localStorage and ctfl-opt-aid when persistence consent is true

 The server, browser, and API each own different parts of the profile lifecycle: